kyma-project/btp-manager/docs/user/02-10-usage.md

 To create a real BTP Manager Secret, follow these steps:
 1. Create a ServiceBinding to obtain the access credentials to the ServiceInstance as described in the [Setup](https://github.com/SAP/sap-btp-service-operator#setup) section in the SAP BTP service operator documentation (point 2: Obtain the access credentials for the SAP BTP service operator).
-2. Create a temporary working directory and name it `hack`.
-3. Copy and save the access credentials into your `creds.json` file in your working directory.
+2. Copy and save the access credentials into your `creds.json` file in your working directory.
-4. In the same directory, run the following script to create the Secret:
+3. In the same directory, run the following script to create the Secret:

    ```sh
    curl https://raw.githubusercontent.com/kyma-project/btp-manager/main/hack/create-secret-file.sh | bash -s
    ```

-5. Apply the Secret in your cluster.
+4. Apply the Secret in your cluster.

    > **CAUTION:** The Secret already contains the required label: `app.kubernetes.io/managed-by: kcp-kyma-environment-broker`.
 Without this label, the Secret would not be visible to BTP Manager.